Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/intro_slides.md

 ## Learning goals of chapter

 - Explain why software is packaged.
-- Create a distributable package of a raw Python code, publish on PyPI, and install with pip.
+- Create a distributable package of a Python code, publish on PyPI, and install with pip.
 - Understand the difference between static and dynamic libraries and common ways of installation on Linux.
 - Build C++ software and handle dependencies with Make and CMake.
 - Package C++ software with CPack and create Debian packages.